SojebSikder/i2p/README.md

 # Description

-I2P is a tool for converting insomina data (Insomina v5) to postman
+I2P is a tool for converting insomina data (Insomina v5) to postman (Postman v2.1) and vice versa

 ## Build